sangria-graphql/sangria-graphql.github.io/learn.md

 ### Schema Comparator

-Schema comparator provides you a easy way to compare schemas.
+Schema comparator provides an easy way to compare schemas between each other.
 You can, of course, compare unrelated schemas and get all of the differences as a list.
 Where it becomes really useful, is when you compare different versions of the same schema.

 In this example I compare a schema loaded from staging environment against the schema from a production environment: